The Quiet Revival of Small Farms

 How much land do you need to make a living from market gardening?

 Roughly an eighth of an acre to two acres, depending on intensity, climate, and market.
-Fortier's farm grosses around $200,000 on 1.5 acres in Quebec.
-A first-year market garden on a quarter-acre can realistically gross $30,000–60,000 with one full-time grower.
+At full maturity, a Fortier-style intensive operation grosses on the order of $100,000 or more per acre — Jean-Martin Fortier's own farm, documented in The Market Gardener, grosses around $200,000 on 1.5 acres in Quebec — but that takes years to reach.
+A first-year grower on a quarter-acre should plan for far less, often only low five figures in net income.
 Profitability depends more on market access than acreage.

 Is small-scale farming actually profitable?